 This change gives S (alias shift) the behavior of \mathcal{F} (alias control).
-In contrast, reset and prompt have the same definition.
+In contrast, $\langle \cdot \rangle$ (alias reset) and # (alias prompt) have the same definition.
 The rest of the machine does not change.

-In our previous work [6, Section 4.5], we have pointed out that the dynamic behavior of control is incompatible with CPS because the modified abstract machine no longer corresponds to a defunctionalized continuation-passing evaluator [19].
+In our previous work [7, Section 4.5], we have pointed out that the dynamic behavior of control is incompatible with CPS because the modified abstract machine no longer corresponds to a defunctionalized continuation-passing evaluator [25].
 Indeed shift is static, whereas control is dynamic, in the following sense:

-- shift captures a delimited continuation in a representation C_1 that, when applied, remains distinct from the current context C'1 , when it is applied.
-Consequently, the current context C'1 cannot be accessed from C_1 by another use of shift. - control captures a delimited continuation in a representation C_1 that, when applied, grafts itself to the current context C'1 , when it is applied.
+- shift captures a delimited continuation in a representation C_1 that, when applied, remains distinct from the current context C'1 .
+Consequently, the current context C'1 cannot be accessed from C_1 by another use of shift.
+(An analogy: in a statically scoped programming language, the environment of an application remains distinct from the environment of the applied function.
+A non-local variable in the function refers to the environment of its definition.
+Consequently, the environment of a function application cannot be accessed before the function completes.) - control captures a delimited continuation in a representation C_1 that, when applied, grafts itself to the current context C'1 .
 Consequently, the current context C'1 can be accessed from C_1 by another use of control.
+(An analogy: in a dynamically scoped programming language, the environment of an application is extended with the environment of the applied function.
+A non-local variable in the function refers to the environment of its application.
+Consequently, the environment of a function application can be accessed before the function completes.)

-This difference of behavior can be observed with delimited continuations that, when applied, capture the current continuation [16, Section 6.1] [18, Section 5.3] [25, Section 4].
-A control-abstracted delimited continuation dynamically captures the current continuation, above and beyond its point of activation, whereas a shift-abstracted delimited continuation statically captures the current continuation up to its point of activation.
+This difference of extent can be observed with delimited continuations that, when applied, capture the current continuation [8, Section 5] [21, Section 6.1] [23, Section 5.3] [32, Section 4].
+A control-abstracted delimited continuation dynamically captures the current continuation, above and beyond its point of activation, whereas a shift-abstracted delimited continuation statically captures the current continuation.